GeekyAnts/native-base-docs/_book/gitbook/gitbook-plugin-navigator/README.md

 This plugin will add a `table of content` navigator on the right top of each page, and a `return to top` button.

-It is based on https://github.com/yaneryou/gitbook-plugin-anchor-navigation, fix the gitbook compatability.
+It is based on https://github.com/yaneryou/gitbook-plugin-anchor-navigation, fix the gitbook compatibility.

 ## What's it look like?